franciscozorrilla/metaGEM/README.md

 ### Significance

 To our best knowledge, the work presented in this thesis project represents the first application of sample-specific gut microbiome community FBA simulations using MAG-based GEMs.
-While there are limitations to this approach, as discussed in the thesis write-up, it is conceivable that a fine-tuned version of such a pipeline could be used to develop personalized and targeted treatments.
-Furthermore, this pipeline can be used to study the architechture of any type of microbial community.
+While there are limitations to this approach, as discussed in the thesis write-up, it is conceivable that a fine-tuned version of such a pipeline could be used to study, develop, and evualuate personalized  treatments.
+Furthermore, this pipeline can be used to interrogate the architechture of any type of microbial community.
 The figure below represents a visualization of the output information one can obtain using metaBAGpipes.

 # ![ERR260149.png](ERR260149.png)